Earn your Bachelor's of Science in Computer Science

 Degree Details

-As an engineering freshman, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
+As a computer science freshman, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
-After successfully completing the freshman engineering requirements, you'll formally apply for admission to the computer engineering department.
+After successfully completing the freshman engineering requirements, you'll formally apply for admission to the computer science department.
 Admission is nearly automatic if you have completed these requirements.

 Learn more about the program: